sahmadr/ColDataUtil/README.md

                 m=CENTER: by default, the cycles are counted assuming a center or mean position of zero.
-However, another center or mean position can be input using this option.
+However, another center or mean position can be input using this option. dt=TIMEINCREMENT: may be used to calculate the frequency of cycles by specifying a value for the time increment, if a correctly formatted timestep column is available in the file (and if the time increment is constant), which should be recognized automatically.
+The timestep column should be a column with only increasing (ascending) integer values and "step" in the column header name.
+It cannot be specified together with st=SIMTIMECOLUMN.
+                st=SIMTIMECOLUMN: may be used to calculate the frequency of cycles by specifying the column with simulation time.
+It cannot be specified together with dt=TIMEINCREMENT.

         -f, --fourier COLUMNNAME [c=COLUMN(NUMBER or NAME)] [o/o=FILENAME] command to calculate the Fast Fourier Transform (FFT) of the